Menu

 Paddle Box Play (aka Paddle Play)

 Most indoor and outdoor play is Paddle Box Play.
-This form of play is so prevalent it is not usually specified in the calendar event.
+This form of play is so prevalent it is not usually specified in the calendar's event description.
+It is SAPC's default form of play.

-1. Upon a player’s arrival, the Captain or the Captain’s designate will place the player’s paddle in gold or silver boxes, on top of paddles previously placed, keeping a balance between the gold and silver boxes.
+1. Upon a player’s arrival, the player will place their paddle in paddle box, on top of paddles previously placed.

 2. No paddle may be placed in the box for a player not yet present.

-3. The Captain or the Captain’s designate alternately pulls four paddles from the bottom of the gold or silver pile, and hands them to members playing on the next available court.
+3. The Captain or the Captain’s designate alternately pulls four paddles from the bottom of the gold or silver pile (left or right side of the box), and hands them to members playing on the next available court.

 4. Play may be timed or scored (e.g. “first to nine”) as specified by the Captain.